fractalbach/ninjatools/scripts/README.md

 - Will try to not have side effects if run on a system where Go is already configured.
 - Optionally, will reconfigure environment if Go is installed, but is not configured correctly.

-## setupSystemd.py

-`setupSystemd.py` makes it easier to automatically place `.service` files in the correct directory and to start/stop that service.
-The Use-Case in mind is to automate the process of configuring a server on a freshly created virtual machine.

-Current Features
-- Designed for usage with [simpleServer](https://github.com/fractalbach/ninjatools/tree/master/simpleServer).
-- Writes a `.service` file to the directory `/etc/systemd/system/`
-- Attempts to both start the service, and enable it.

-Future Features
-- will be designed to work well with updating the same service.
-- check the status of the services.
-- stops and disables current service of the same name.
-- will use a separate `.service` file, which you can specify the location of with a flag.